 After all, the government is there to serve the people, right?
 The thing is you can tell after 10,000 signatures whether Parliament will change anything or not.
 Their response will reflect the overall opinion of Parliament and express their reasons as to why they don’t think the petition is in the best interests of the people, because it appears that it is not the people who decide what they want, but Parliament.
 So even if you then get 500,000 signatures or more, going into the debate is almost a pointless act.

 Sure there will be people there to support both sides, but at the end of the day it is nothing more than a discussion and once the debate is over, regardless of how great the arguments were in favour of change, they have now debated that topic and can claim to have done so.
 You see once a topic has been debated, that is it.
-Parliament have fulfilled their obligation to debate the topic (even if they go into it with a completely closed mind) and now your topic won’t need to be discussed again in the near future.
+Parliament has fulfilled its obligation to debate the topic (even if they go into it with a completely closed mind) and now your topic won’t need to be discussed again in the near future.

 Looking at the second point, I realised that regardless of how many people sign a petition, Parliament aren’t going to change anything that might affect them in the future.
 The level of ass-kissing displayed in the debate as a whole was enough to make my stomach churn but the blatantly obvious nod to potential US listeners/watchers (probably Trump out of all people) shows that while this topic was being discussed, it was not being discussed openly.
 Rather it was being discussed as if all the people in the room were standing on thin ice that could break at any moment.